 This point is closely related to the previous one, but while with Airtable and Prime I uploaded my data myself, here we’re talking about data collected in the background.

 Spotify is the prime example here.
-The knows my music tastes over the last 10 years and uses this data to recommend new music and create playlists tailored to me.
+The app knows my music tastes over the last 10 years and uses this data to recommend new music and create playlists tailored to me.
 Spotify itself says that its promise is not just access to music, but more importantly discovery.
 If I switch to Apple Music, the app has to get to know me all over again before it can make recommendations on a comparable level.

 Even with Blinkist, I create a reading/listening list and build up a playback history.
 When I switch to the competition, I’m likely to be suggested many books that I’ve already listened to and that Blinkist would have automatically filtered from my recommendations.